VARSHINIU/QA_Copilot/README.md

    ```

 5. Open the local URL Streamlit prints in your terminal (usually `http://localhost:8501`)
+### Option B: Try the Deployed App (No Setup Required)

+1. Open the live app: [testflowai-copilot-builtbyvarshini.streamlit.app](https://testflowai-copilot-builtbyvarshini.streamlit.app/)
+2. Get a free Gemini API key at [aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey)
+3. Paste the key into the sidebar field
+4. Start using the app immediately
 > **Note on models:** Gemini 1.5 and 2.0 models were retired by Google in
 > early 2026.
 The app defaults to `gemini-2.5-flash` everywhere.
 The Test
 > Generator tab additionally lets you pick `gemini-flash-latest` or